 The Doctor of Dental Surgery (DDS) and Doctor of Dental Medicine (DDM) are four-year graduate study programs in the United States.
 It is with the assumption that the student studies on a full-time basis and passes all the academic and clinical training requirements, as stated in the curriculum.
 On the other hand, some students can complete the dental training program in six to seven years through an accelerated program.

 Before you can enroll in either a DDS or DMD program, you should have completed a four-year bachelor’s degree program.
 While the choice in a bachelor’s degree is yours to make, you’re well-advised to take science courses.
 It includes biology, anatomy, and health since these topics will likely appear in the Dental Admission Test (DAT).
 These subjects are also generally a pre-admission requirement for dental school.

-Furthermore, there are some universities and colleges that offer pre-dental programs, but these don’t result in a degree.
+Furthermore, some universities and colleges offer pre-dental programs, but these don’t result in a degree.
 Instead, these programs are designed to aid students in planning their bachelor’s degree curriculum and, thus, meet admission requirements to either a DDS or DMD program.

 Admission Into A Dental Degree Program

 First off, you have to pass the DAT before you can be considered for admission into the dental school of your choice.
 Your undergraduate academic performance will also be considered during the admissions process, yet another proof of the highly competitive aspect of dental school admission.

 It is also worth noting that you can take the DAT even before you graduate college, as mentioned above.

 Once you’re admitted into a dental school, you can go on to complete either the DDS or DDM program in four years.
 The number of years you spend in dental school will depend on your academic performance, compliance with clinical requirements, and student status.
 You may, for example, spend five years if you aren’t a full-time student for one reason or another.